The story of Lontra and the remarkable entrepreneur who founded it is one of engineering, technology, sustainability and above all else, curiosity.

 The cutting edge

 Heavy industry depends upon compressors to deliver power to manufacturing lines, drive furnaces and convey materials.
-Compressors account for a staggering 10% of Europe’s electricity use and as much as 40% in some plants.
+Compressors account for a staggering 10% of Europe’s industrial electricity use and as much as 40% in some plants.
 That equates to more than 10TWh of electricity every year and some 4.3 million tonnes of CO2.

 Though ubiquitous, most compressors suffer from air leakage or insufficient compression.
 Additionally, compressors can run up high costs in terms of maintenance and downtime.